 8. Place the input shaft assembly onto the gear case housing; then secure with the existing cap screws.
-Tighten to 22 ft-lb.
+Tighten to 23 ft-lb or 28 ft-lb (new housing).

 ■NOTE: If a new housing is being installed, tighten the cap screws to 28 ft-lb.